Consumer Protection and Consumer Advocacy During the Pandemic

 - The Australian Communications Consumer Action Network (ACCAN) has released Talking Telco, a series of guides to help Australians with phone and internet connectivity tips during the crisis.

 - After Consumer NZ raised concerns about a major national airlines' approach to refunding passengers, the airline has now agreed to change its practices.
-For their full suite of advice and guidance for consumers, see here.
+They are also raising concerns about the failure of insurers to protect consumers who have had to cancel travel plans.

 - In India, Consumer VOICE is supporting consumers on a range of different fronts, from sharing the latest WHO guidance, to testing hand sanitizers, advocating for the government stimulus package to offset the negative impacts of COVID-19 for consumers, and envisioning how the country can move forward and learn from the crisis.